khattakdev/hacktoberfest/README.md

 ## Pull Request

-Next is to push the code (replace `arsalan` with the branch name)
+Next is to push the code (replace `aniq` with the branch name)

 ```
-git push origin arsalan
+git push origin aniq
 ```

 Once you push the code, simple go to your remote repository and open a pull request.

 ## Show your support

-Give a ⭐️ and follow [@khattakdev](https://github.com/khattakdev) if this project helped you!
+Give a ⭐️ and follow [@aniqjaved](https://github.com/aniqjaved) if this project helped you!

 That's it 🎉